sjm884/Jupyter-book/my-book/intro.md

 ```{note}
 You can find 4 different world projections from vega_datasets
 ```
-First, loading a *.geojson* file to make a map of vancouver
+First, loading a *.geojson* with the coordinates of vancouver.
 ```python
 {
     url_geojson = 'https://raw.githubusercontent.com/UBC-MDS/exploratory-data-viz/main/data/local-area-boundary.geojson'